vibe13/aerogear-android/README.md

     cd aerogear-android/
     mvn install

+This will create apklibs and aars that you can include in your projects.
+Please refer to the [AeroGear guides](http://aerogear.org/docs/guides/aerogear-android/) for more specific instructions.

 #### If your build fails with "Could not find tool 'aapt'"

 Android SDK version r17 broke our Maven build tool, android-maven-plugin.
 This is a known issue and will be fixed with version 3.7.0 of the tool.
 However, as a workaround (in Linux and Mac envrionments), you can create a symbolic link to the missing binaries.